Frances Walton Competition

 Each September, the winners participate in three statewide tours: Eastern Washington, Western Washington and the Puget Sound region.
 Accompanied by LMC members, these talented artists present free public recitals and visit schools in outlying areas that have limited access to classical music.
 The winners perform in classrooms or at assemblies and answer students’ questions about music, the instruments and their training background.

-Application deadline (including audio recordings) for the 2019 Competition was March 15th and is now closed.
+The application deadline (including audio recordings) is typically in late March.
 All applications are submitted online at https://app.getacceptd.com/lmcseattle.
-Rules for each category will appear on each category’s page: small ensemble, marimba, piano, strings, voice, winds.
+Rules for each category will appear on each category’s page: small ensemble, marimba, piano, strings, voice, and winds.

-If you prefer to see the guidelines for the entire competition in one place rather than broken into categories (as on the Get Acceptd site), or wish to see them before logging into Get Acceptd, read the following download: 2019 Frances Walton Competition
+If you prefer to see the guidelines for the entire competition in one place rather than broken into categories (as on the Get Acceptd site), or wish to see them before logging into Get Acceptd, read the following download: 2020 Information Competition.

 If you have any questions, please email the competition committee: firstname.lastname@example.org.